 Intermediary metabolism: carbohydrates, amino acids, lipids.
 Biochemistry of different organs.
 Biochemistry of ruminants.
 Role of vitamins in the intermediary metabolism.
 Special focus on the veterinary clinical aspects of Biochemistry and the molecular basis of metabolic diseases.

-Important note: All the PPT presentations as well as the video materials are aveilable in the Moodle page of the subject.
+Important note: All the PPT presentations are available on the Moodle page of the subject.

 |Week 1||Respiratory chain, oxidative phosphorylation.
 Regulation of blood sugar level.||Dr. Mackei Máté|

 |Week 2||Metabolism of other monosaccharides: fructose, galactose.
 Amino acid metabolism: transamination, oxidative deamination.
 Glucogenic, ketogenic, essential, non-essential amino acids.||Dr. Mackei Máté|

 |Week 3||Detoxification of ammonia: urea cycle, ammonium ion formation.
 Decarboxylation of amino acids, biogenic amines.
 Biologically relevant peptides.
 Structure and function of hemoglobin.||Dr. Mackei Máté|

 |Week 4||Porphyrine metabolism: synthesis and degradation.
 Myoglobin, catalase, peroxidase, cytochromes.
 Iron metabolism.
 Role and chemical structure of lipids.
 Absorption and transport of lipids.||Dr. Mackei Máté|